mwmlln/ms2_learn_music_notation/README.md

     * Have a clear instruction on what the game objective is and how to achieve it
     * Easy access to instructions on how to play the game
     * Have a clear choice of action presented to engage in the game (i.e. which buttons to press in order to achieve their goal)
-    * Have a easy navigation within the site
+    * Have an easy navigation within the site

-* A returning user would like to have following
+* A returning user would like to have the following
    * An  ability to navigate the site easily
    * Consistent page layout they can easily get familiar with
    * Easy access to instructions on how to play the game to refresh their memory